Zygacine: History

-Zygacine poisoning via ingestion of death camas had been reported as early as the nineteenth century when Native Americans sold the death camas as food to railroad workers who died after eating the bulbs.
-It has been for many years - and continues to be - responsible for the poisonings and deaths of many types of livestock including sheep, cattle, horses, pigs and fowl.
+Zygacine poisoning via ingestion of death camas had been reported in both livestock and humans as early as the nineteenth century.
+It has been for many years – and continues to be – responsible for the poisonings and deaths of many types of livestock including sheep, cattle, horses, pigs and fowl.
 A one-time loss of 500 sheep was reported in 1964 and in 1987, 250 sheep died from death camas poisoning.
 Poisonings generally occur in the early spring when the death camas plant is most abundant and other food sources for livestock are limited.
 Sheep seem to be poisoned most often due to their grazing behavior as they pull up and consume the entire plant.
 Moist conditions are more conducive to cattle poisoning as it makes it easier to extract the plant from the soil.
 Humans have also fallen victim to zygacine poisoning by mistaking the death camas for other edible plants.
 In 1994, a man presented to the emergency department with gastrointestinal symptoms, a depressed heart rate and low blood pressure after inadvertently eating plant material derived from a species of Zigadenus.
 He recovered after being treated.